-Washington State sought to encourage shared decision making and passed legislation in 2007 to change the informed consent law and offer clinicians who practice shared decision-making with a "certified "decision aid, a higher degree of protection against a failure to inform lawsuit." i The law was further amended in 2010 to enable the Washington State Healthcare Authority medical director to develop certification criteria and certify patient decision aids.
-As of 2019, patient decision aids have been certified for hip and knee osteoarthritis, spinal lumbar fusion, certain obstetrical decisions, topics in end of life care, and topics in cardiac care.19 More topics are in the pipeline, and are expected to be aligned with Bree Collaborative recommendations.
+Washington State sought to encourage shared decision making and passed legislation in 2007 to change the informed consent law and offer clinicians who practice shared decision-making with a "certified "decision aid, a higher degree of protection against a failure to inform lawsuit."
+The law was further amended in 2010 to enable the HCA medical director to develop certification criteria and certify patient decision aids.
+As of 2019, patient decision aids have been certified for hip and knee osteoarthritis, spinal lumbar fusion, certain obstetrical decisions, topics in end of life care, and topics in cardiac care.
+20 More topics are in the pipeline, and are expected to be aligned with Bree Collaborative recommendations.